How Green is Green When it Comes to Using Everyday Industrial Cleaning Products for Plant Maintenance?

 Choose products that are completely pH neutral, non-toxic and non-caustic for a start.
 And definitely those that contain no Hazmat properties.

-In fact, this is true for any type of industrial facility.
+In fact, this is true for industrial cleaning in any type of facility.
 It is that important.

 Here is an easy breakdown that shows the differences in product selection: